 The Future of The Film Industry: Digital Innovation & Blockchain

 In 2015 we wrote Looking Past the Headlights: the Next 10 Years in the Entertainment Industry, where we made predictions on the changes likely to affect the industry.
-By 2017, many of the trends we highlighted have already begun to emerge.
+By 2017, many of the trends we highlighted had already begun to emerge.

-However, in our analysis we failed to anticipate one important and worrying new trend: the decline of the cultural relevance of movies, in response to the competition for audience attention brought forth by the flood of original content from Netflix and Amazon.
+However, in our analysis, we failed to anticipate one important and worrying new trend: the decline of the cultural relevance of movies, in response to the competition for audience attention brought forth by the flood of original content from Netflix and Amazon.
 According to Rotten Tomatoes' audience appreciation scores, the top shows on those platforms often significantly outperform the biggest movie releases.

 The art of marketing the latest movies seems to have lost its way, with independent films struggling to find funding and an audience outside of the acquisitions made by the streaming giants.
-I wrote about why movie marketing and distribution need to change in order to preserve (as much as possible) the relevance of film in the face of so many digital rivals in a recent opinion piece for The Drum.
+I wrote about why movie marketing and distribution need to change in order to preserve (as much as possible) the relevance of the film in the face of so many digital rivals in a recent opinion piece for The Drum.

 1. Smashing the box office window

 Our main observation is that the business of distribution needs to innovate quickly over the next few years.
 The internet and digital technologies are in the process of massively disrupting the movie industry; the distributors’ traditional role as gatekeepers is being challenged more than ever.

 In Chapter 3 of Winning Your Audiences (available as a free download HERE) we examine the change that will be required for the modernization of the distribution process in this increasingly fragmented landscape.
 We also identify the principal stakeholders within the industry and assess what each of them should be doing.